-The Center for Documentary Studies (CDS) has always been a laboratory of sorts—a place where people gather to learn, produce, and present the documentary arts in many styles and perspectives across all mediums.
-Our DocX initiative—an innovative space to experiment with the evolving ways that documentary artists tell stories in the digital era—is meant to expand on that foundation.
+Center for Documentary Studies (CDS) has always been a laboratory of sorts—a place where people gather to learn, produce, and present the documentary arts in many styles and perspectives across all mediums.
+Our new DocX lab initiative expands on that foundation.

-With DocX, we’re developing and sharing multiple approaches to storytelling.
-We bring together journalists, designers, editors and curators, and other professionals working in photography, film, video, writing, audio, experimental and new media to engage both analog and digital technologies as we explore aspects of exchange and process in the making of documentary work—reciprocity, relationship, representation, transparency—and how those dynamics influence a story and its impact.
+With DocX, we bring together journalists, designers, editors and curators, and other professionals working in photography, film, video, writing, audio, experimental and new media to engage both analog and digital technologies.

 The early days of DocX have been focused on creating interactive digital platforms and tools that explore what documentary is and does, including the ways in which the documentary arts and journalism intersect:

 - CDS Shortwave: One of DocX’s first projects is an experiment in new approaches to nonfiction storytelling, a digital space with an analog soul that invites visitors to slow down, explore, and discover.
 An old shortwave radio in our offices—its elements of transmitting and receiving, of participation and discovery across great distances—was our inspiration and guiding metaphor.